When is Amazon Prime Day 2021? Here's everything we know so far | CNN Underscored

 When is Prime Day 2021?

-Amazon has yet to announce specific dates for Prime Day, though the company did announce in a recent quarterly earnings report that the anticipated shopping event will take place in June.
-Last year, Prime Day spanned two days, and it’s likely that the event this year will also last for two days.
+Amazon just announced that Prime Day will take place this year on June 21 and 22.

-In past years, Prime Day took place in July, but the sale was delayed in 2020 due to the pandemic, taking place in October instead.
+For the past several years, Prime Day has also spanned two days.
+Prior to 2020, Prime Day took place in July, but the sale was delayed last year due to the pandemic, taking place in October instead.

 How to prepare for Prime Day